Stevie Ray Vaughan: Awards and honors

 Vaughan won five W. C. Handy Awards and was posthumously inducted into the Blues Hall of Fame in 2000.
 In 1985, he was named an honorary admiral in the Texas Navy.
 Vaughan had a single number-one hit on the Hot Mainstream Rock Tracks chart for the song "Crossfire".
 His album sales in the U.S. stand at over 15 million units.
-Family Style, released shortly after his death, won the 1991 Grammy Award for Best Contemporary Blues Album and became his best-selling, non-Double Trouble studio album with over a million shipments in the U.S. In 2003, Rolling Stone ranked him seventh among the "100 Greatest Guitar Players of All Time".
+Family Style, released shortly after his death, won the 1991 Grammy Award for Best Contemporary Blues Album and became his best-selling, non-Double Trouble studio album with over a million shipments in the U.S. In 2003, Rolling Stone ranked him seventh among the "100 Greatest Guitar Players of All Time", with a 2023 update placing him 20th.
 He also became eligible for the Rock and Roll Hall of Fame in 2008, but did not appear on a nominations roster until 2014.
 He was inducted in the RRHOF alongside Double Trouble in 2015.
 Guitar World magazine ranked him as Number One in its list of the greatest blues guitarists.

 In 1994 the city of Austin, Texas, erected the Stevie Ray Vaughan Memorial on the hiking trail beside Lady Bird Lake.